 Specifically, using the Dark Data Discovery wizard in IRI Workbench, IRI Voracity data management platform or IRI DarkShield data masking product users can simultaneously find, mask/replace/delete, and extract (and then further process) strings based on patterns, explicit or lookup table values, machine-learned NLP models, path filters, or defined bounding-box areas, across: email repositories; NoSQL DBs like Cassandra and MongoDB; .pdf, .rtf and MS Office (.doc/x, .ppt/x, .xls/x) documents; .txt, .xml, .html, .hl7 / x12, JSON, XML and other unstructured text and log files -- as well as image files and faces -- all at once.

 And from that same Eclipse GUI, IRI software users can operate on the flat-file extracts and their metadata for:

 - DB load and query optimization

-- Reporting or hand-offs to BI Tools
+- Reporting or wrangled hand-offs to KNIME and other BI/analytic platforms

 - Population of CRM, DB, ETL, and external apps